wh0th3h3llam1/PdfDing/README.md

 * Dark Mode and colored themes
 * Remembers current position - continue where you stopped reading
 * SSO support via OIDC
-* Automated backups to S3 compatible storage
+* Automated and encrypted backups to S3 compatible storage
 * Every user can upload its own PDFs.
 There is no admin curating the content.
 * Simple Admin area for user management